 - The European Neighbourhood Policy provides a framework for political and financial assistance from the EU to Tunisia.
 For the period 2017-2020, under the European Neighbourhood Instrument (ENI), €900 million (€300 million per year) was committed to bilateral assistance for Tunisia.
 This aimed to support the following three priority areas: (i) promoting good governance and the rule of law; (ii) investing in the future by stimulating sustainable economic growth and generating employment; and (iii) reinforcing social cohesion between generations and regions.

-- Under the EU Multiannual Financial Framework for the period 2021-2027, a new broad financial cooperation instrument – the Neighbourhood, Development and International Cooperation Instrument (NDICI) – will be adopted, which will be the basis to support future EU-Tunisia cooperation.
+- Under the EU Multiannual Financial Framework for the period 2021-2027, a new broad financial cooperation instrument – the Neighbourhood, Development and International Cooperation Instrument (NDICI) – was adopted as the basis to support EU-Tunisia cooperation.

 - Tunisia is one of the largest recipients of EU funds in the framework of the European Neighbourhood Policy.
-More information on EU support is available on the site of the Directorate-General for Neighbourhood and Enlargement Negotiations.
+More information on EU support is available from the Directorate-General for Neighbourhood and Enlargement Negotiations.